Navigate

 35% to 48% of retail

-Clean staple bottoms can still hold value, but the site should stay below the midpoint of the resale market if the goal is real sell-through.
+Clean staple bottoms can hold value, but the site should stay below the midpoint of the resale market.

 Outerwear and structured layers